projectriff/riff/rfc/rfc-0002-bindings.md

 Note: The ConfigMap and Secret for the binding must be in the same namespace as the workload Pod, as Kubernetes does not support mounting resources defined in other namespaces.

-The reconcile for the consumer resource is responsible for mapping the bindings to volume mounts within the pod.
+The reconciler for the resource consuming a binding is responsible for mapping the ConfigMap and Secret to volume mounts within the pod.

 kpack, as of v0.0.5, does not provide any mechanism for injecting volumes into builds, or any other means to satisfy the CNB Bindings spec.
 Further work will be required for proper integration of bindings at buildtime.

 ### User Impact
-Users are not required to use binding.
+This RFC does not require users to take any action.
 They remain free to use any other mechanism provided by Kubernetes to discover and/or inject credentials into their workloads. riff resources like Deployers and Processors currently contain a PodSpec where custom volumes, environment variables and arguments may be defined.
+Individual riff resources may start to produce and/or consume bindings, which users may then consume.

 While a user may continue to use lower-level Kubernetes idioms, a higher-level experience can provide users a simpler and more maintainable experience.